antarctica/nerc-arctic-office-projects-api/docs/usage.md

 #### Fake data limitations

 * project acronym's don't relate to a projects title
+* titles, abstracts, publications and other properties shared with corresponding grants are not the same
+* projects are assigned to grants at random
 * where publications are in a project, all are fake using the prefix 10.5555 and an 8 digit random suffix

 ### Participants